 This is it – the mountain cabin you have been dreaming of.
-A 3 bedroom, two bath comfortable modern home with cathedral, wood ceilings and real wood walls, granite counter-tops, an open floor plan, double-sided fireplace, and a wall of windows that overlooks a tree-lined meadow.
+A three bedroom, three bath comfortable modern home with cathedral, wood ceilings and real wood walls, granite counter-tops, an open floor plan, double-sided fireplace, and a wall of windows that overlooks a tree-lined meadow.

 Scaly Mountain is just a short 10-minute drive to downtown Highlands.
 Scaly Mountain prides itself on it’s natural setting where you can see: deer, bears, beavers, hawks, woodpeckers, and 30 different types of salamanders.

 Scaly Mountain is an outdoors-mans dream with direct driving access to the Nantahala National Forest trails, Bartram Trail, a zipline and snow tubing at the Scaly Mountain Outdoor Center.
 This quiet farming community offers Christmas tree farms – where you can pick your own tree.
 Just around the corner is Sky Valley, Georgia for: Tennis, Golf, and Swimming.

 - Hardwood Floors

 - Open Floor Plan

 - Trash Compactor

 - Garden Space